Siniara/cifar10/README.md

 # Running Custom Experiments
 ## ENV
 The env used for developing this project was managed by Conda and is provided in `env.lock.yaml`.
 You can also clone the repo on a managed platform like Colab or replicate the dependencies manually.
+On Colab you need to install `torchmetrics` separately.

+Instructions for Colab:
+- clone the repo
+- Install `torchmetrics`.
+In a code cell: `!pip install torchmetrics`
+- Set repo as root, so that the imports work: in a code cell: `%cd /content/cifar10`

 ## Workflow
 - Define your run/experiment.
 Use the provided `.yaml` configuration files for reference.